juju/docs/src/en/models-config.md

 You may also want to just update the package list to ensure a charm has the latest software available to it by disabling upgrades but enabling updates.

+### Retrying failed hooks

+Prior to version 2.0, hooks returning an error would block until the user ran a command to retry them manually:
+`juju resolved --retry unit-name/#`

+From version 2.0, Juju will automatically retry hooks periodically - there is an exponential backoff, so hooks will be retried after 5, 10, 20, 40 seconds up to a period of 5 minutes, and then every 5 minutes.
+The logic behind this is that some hook errors are caused by timing issues or the temporary unavailability of other services - automatic retry enables the Juju model to heal itself without troubling the user.

+However, in some circumstances, such as debugging charms, this behaviour can be distracting and unwelcome.
+For this reason, it is possible to set the `automatically-retry-hooks` option to 'false' to disable this behaviour.
+In this case, users will have to manually retry any hook which fails, using the command above, as with earlier versions of Juju.

+!!!
+Note: Even with the automatic retry enabled, it is still possible to use the  `juju resolved --retry unit-name/#` command to retry manually.

 ### Juju lifecycle and harvesting